The Fixed Stars

-When my husband and I got married, he was a composer and doctoral candidate in music, and I was a full-time writer.
+When my husband Brandon and I got married in 2007, he was a composer and doctoral candidate in music, and I was a full-time writer.
 I assumed our married life would be set to the steady, reassuring cadence of the academic calendar, with our closet full of corduroy and our Saturday mornings spent, well, probably at couples yoga.
 Instead, less than two years later, we were – POOF! – suddenly working as professional cooks, side-by-side, 17 hours a day, in the kitchen of our very own restaurant.
 Delancey is that story of how that came to pass, how two fairly clueless people – one an exceedingly resourceful dreamer (hint: not me) and one a total stick in the mud (ahem) – opened a restaurant on a harrowingly tiny budget and with lots of help from friends and strangers, much elbow grease, countless mistakes that seem funny now but weren’t at all funny then, and a truckload of Cool Ranch Doritos.

 Buy the book